Recover & Grow

 - SMEs will receive a 1-hour coaching session, designed to dovetail with peer-working and focused on growth targets

-- Business support from the Business School (formerly Cass) MBA students.
+- Business support from the Bayes Business School MBA students.